-This article provides instructions for converting a Linux virtual machine from a VMware vCenter hypervisor to run on Red Hat Enterprise Linux 7 KVM and Red Hat Enterprise Linux 8 KVM.
+This article provides instructions for converting a Linux VM from a VMware vCenter hypervisor to run on Red Hat Enterprise Linux 7 KVM and Red Hat Enterprise Linux 8 KVM.

-- Sufficient free space in the guest filesystem according to the following table:
+- Sufficient free space in the VM file system according to the following table:

 |File system||Minimum free space|